dimsamaras/pois-test/README.md

  - Detach Business Logic from the objects
  - (BL) User Create should be enabled only for Admin users, as well as User Delete
  - API request throttling
+ - Full OAUTH2 implementation encapsulating the tokens
+ - Cache the responses
+ - DB specialized in Geo data?
  - DB Indexing
  - Tests